LucasDelfino92/morrowindsharp/modlist.md

 - [**Loading Doors Lock Tune**](https://www.nexusmods.com/morrowind/mods/46094) by abot: automatically synchronizes linked doors locked/unlocked state on activate, lock/unlock by spell, unlock by lockpick, key.
 Makes loading doors play close sound a short time after opening.
 - [**Marksman Rebalanced**](https://www.nexusmods.com/morrowind/mods/46715) by Merlord: takes into account the distance to target when calculating the hit chance for ranged weapons.
 This applies to both the player and NPCs.
 Crouching also provides a boost to hit chance.
 - [**Merlord's Starting Equipment**](https://www.nexusmods.com/morrowind/mods/47283?) by Merlord: adds starting equipment, based on the items seen in the images in the class selection screen for vanilla classes, or on major/minor skills for custom classes.
 Compatible with Chargen Revamped - Expanded Lands (CREL).
-- [**Morag Tong Writ Fix**](https://www.nexusmods.com/morrowind/mods/47788/) by Lurlock: overhauls Morag Tong writs and also adds punishments and rewards for completing your missions, depending on whether you were caught.
 - [**More Passive Wildlife**](https://www.nexusmods.com/morrowind/mods/46120) by The Puma Man and PoodleSandwich: tweak of Puma Man's "Passive Healthy Wildlife", which prevented healthy creatures from attacking the player on sight.
 Common diseased creatures are more passive now, and cliff racers are always hostile.
 - [**More Redoran Master Helms**](https://www.nexusmods.com/morrowind/mods/47600) by Gavrilo93: adds a Redoran Master Helm into the home of almost every Redoran Councilor.
 - [**Necrolesian's Official Plugins Integrated**](https://www.mediafire.com/file/8jt6mxcqu7189z4/Necrolesian%27s_Official_Plugins_Integrated_v1.0.zip/file) by Necrolesian: merge of Necrolesian's [**Adamantium Armor Integrated**](https://www.nexusmods.com/morrowind/mods/47731) and [**Area Effect Arrows Integrated**](https://www.nexusmods.com/morrowind/mods/47745).
 Integrates the Adamantium Armor and Area Effect Arrows into the base game in a more seamless way.